cyverse-archive/DE/api/endpoints/permanent-id-requests.md

     "id": "The Permanent ID Requests's UUID",
     "type": "The type of persistent identifier requested", "folder": {},
-    "requested_by": "The username of the user that submitted the Permanent ID Request", "history": [
+    "requested_by": {
+        "username": "The username of the user that submitted the Permanent ID Request", "firstname": "The first name of the user that submitted the Permanent ID Request", "lastname": "The last name of the user that submitted the Permanent ID Request", "email": "The email of the user that submitted the Permanent ID Request", "institution": "The institution of the user that submitted the Permanent ID Request" },
+    "history": [
         {
             "status": "(optional) The status code of the Permanent ID Request update",